 After providing notice and opportunity to be heard, the Commission may by order assess the penalties prescribed by this subsection.
-If the penalties are not paid within 30 days from the date of the order, any penalty assessed under this section shall bear interest at the rate of one percent (1%) per month, compounded monthly.
+If the penalties are not paid within 30 days from the date of the order, any penalty assessed under this section shall bear interest at the legal rate.
 An action to recover a civil penalty assessed under this section may be brought by the Commission within three years after the cause of action accrues.